lucidrains/gigagan-pytorch/README.md

 - [x] make recon more efficient by random sampling patches

 - [ ] add accelerate
+    - [x] works single machine
+    - [ ] works for mixed precision (make sure gradient penalty is scaled correctly), take care of manual scaler saving and reloading, borrow from imagen-pytorch
+    - [ ] make sure it works multi-GPU for one machine
+    - [ ] have someone else try multiple machines

+- [ ] add ability to select a random subset from multiscale dimension, for efficiency
+- [ ] make sure text encoder can also accept pre-encoded CLIP embeddings

 - [ ] do a review of the auxiliary losses
+    - [ ] add vision aided loss and make sure it trains, inspect output

 - [ ] port over CLI from lightweight|stylegan2-pytorch
 - [ ] hook up laion dataset for text-image